MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-utilization-view.md

 ---

-# What is the Utilization View and how do I get it to work?
+# What is the utilization view and how can I use it?

 You’ll find the Utilization View on the Project Service Resource Utilization screen.
 The grid shows chargeable utilization for each bookable resource.